-Patient Satisfaction
+Customer Satisfaction

-At The University of Tennessee Medical Center, we strive to give our patients the very finest health care available.
+At The University of Tennessee Medical Center, we strive to give our patients the very finest healthcare available.
 Our goal is to provide the highest quality service for all patients and guests.
 We welcome your comments about the care and service you received during your stay, so that we can make improvements.
-If you have a concern during your stay that cannot be resolved to your satisfaction through your nurse, please ask to speak with the nurse manager or contact the Patient Advocate Office at 865-305-9804 or 865-305-9812.
+If you have a concern during your stay that cannot be resolved to your satisfaction through your nurse, please ask to speak with the nurse manager on your unit or contact the Patient Advocate Office at (865) 305-9812.